 Accommodations include the geodesic dome and three air conditions trailers beautifully painted by local muralists.
 During the day, swim in the pool, sway in the hammock tree, or take in stunning desert views in Adirondack chairs.
 At night soak in the hot tub or roast s’mores around the fire pit as you enjoy incredible stargazing.

 While you could easily spend your whole vacation in your private compound, Joshua Tree National Park is only 25 minutes away.
-This 800,000 acre National Park offers hiking, biking, horseback riding, and adventure sports.
+This 800,000-acre National Park offers hiking, biking, horseback riding, and adventure sports.
 For low-key experiences, walk Skull Rock’s beginner 1.7-mile nature trail or the flat, short loop around Cholla Cactus Garden to see the infamous Joshua Trees up close.

 10. Survival Earthship Studio (Taos County, NM)

 Located near Carson National Forest and Cimarron Canyon, enjoy one of Lonely Planet’s Top 10 Eco-stays.
 Perfectly sized for an individual or couples getaway, it’s constructed with recycled tires, cans, and bottles.
 The beautiful glass front of the building floods the space with light and is the perfect spot for daytime and nighttime New Mexico views.
+It is one of the most unique vacation rentals in the US.